Skip to main content

 Flat indexes

 Flat indexes are memory-efficient.
 They are disk based indexes that perform brute-force vector searches.
-Vector search speeds with flat indexes scale linearly with the number of objects.
+These searches are fast for small data sets, but the search speed increases linearly as the number of indexed objects grows.

 Binary quantization (BQ) can improve flat indexes' search speeds.
 BQ improves search time by reducing the amount of data to read, and speeding up time taken to calculate the distance between vectors.